google/gnxi/oc_config_validate/README.md

 #### gNMI TLS connection options

-By default, *oc_config_validate* will use TLS for the gNMI connection, will validate the hostname presented by the Target in its certificate and will fetch the Root CA certificate from the Target.
+By default, *oc_config_validate* will use TLS for the gNMI connection, will validate the hostname presented by the Target in its certificate.

+Optionally, self-signed certificates presented by the Target can be trusted.

- *  Use the `tls_host_override` option to provide the hostname value present in the Target's certificate.
+ *  Use the `tls_host_override` option to provide the hostname value present in the Target's certificate, if different from the Target hostname.
+ *  Use the `target_cert_as_root_ca` option to fetch the TLS certificate from the Target and use it as the client Root CA. This effectively trusts self-signed certificates from the Target.
  *  Use the `root_ca_cert` option to provide the Root CA certificate file to use.
  *  Use the `private_key` and `cert_chain` options to provide the TLS key and certificate files that the client will present to the Target.